-The signature or seal creation process is structured as follows:
+The signature resp. seal. creation process is structured as follows:

 - Authentication.
-CryptoAccelerator authenticates the signatory or creator of a seal according to the predefined strong authentication method. - Data transmission.
-(1) Signatory's or creator's of a seal User-ID18, (2) Certificate-ID, (3) the hash value of the document to be signed or sealed and (4) the secret PIN provided by the signatory or creator of a seal are transmitted to the HSM. - SCD activation.
+CryptoAccelerator authenticates the signatory resp. creator of a seal according to the predefined strong authentication method. - Data transmission.
+(1) Signatory's resp. creator's of a seal User-ID, (2) Certificate-ID, (3) the hash value of the document to be signed resp. to be sealed and (4) the secret PIN provided by the signatory resp. creator of a seal are transmitted to the HSM. - SCD activation.
 The associated SCD is loaded from the database into the HSM. - SCD decryption.
 The PIN provided by the signatory is used to decrypt the SCD inside the HSM. - Signature/Seal generation.
-In case of a successful verification of all the authentication parameters, the signature or seal is generated inside of the HSM.
-In case of automatic signatures or seals a group of documents can be signed or sealed with one authentication.
+In case of a successful verification of all the authentication parameters, the signature resp. seal is generated inside of the HSM.
+In case of automatic signatures resp. seals a group of documents can be signed resp. sealed with one authentication.